sickdyd/react-search-autocomplete/README.md

   const handleOnSearch = (string, results) => {
     // onSearch will have as the first callback parameter
-    // the string searched and for the second the results.
+    // the string searched and for the second the results. console.log(string, results)
-    // If useCached is true and results are are cached it
-    // returns cached results
-    console.log(string, results)
   }